 Many people use their garages for more than just parking their car.
 If you work out in your garage or use it for hobbies, an energy-efficient door makes sense.
 Keeping your garage warmer makes it easier for you to do occasional activities in it.

 In cold climates, like here in Minnesota, that added warmth can make a difference.
 Getting to and from the house is easier when you have a warmer buffer zone to pass through.
 If you need to carry groceries or move your children from the car to the house, it’s easier to do so in a warmer area.

-If you heat your garage, or use it for more than occasional activities, you may want to go a step further.
-The garage is usually the least energy efficient part of a home.
+If you heat your garage or use it for more than occasional activities, you may want to go a step further.
+The garage is usually the least energy-efficient part of a home.
 That’s because construction standards are different for garages than they are for living spaces.
-Garages generally have less insulation and more leaks than the rest of your home.
+Garages generally have less insulation and more air leakage than the rest of your home.